truenas/documentation/content/CORE/Solutions/Integrations/VMware/TrueNASvCenterPlugin/Datastore.md

 Select the TrueNAS pool to hold the datastore.
 The *Volume* must be large enough to contain the chosen *Datastore Size*.

+If your NAS has high availability with Fibre Channel HBAs and a network set up to form a Fibre Channel fabric with the NAS and ESXi, you will also be able to select a Fibre Channel port for the datastore.

+Selecting a Fibre Channel port enables that port with the datastore's target on the NAS and creates a datastore with a corresponding Fibre Channel HBA on the ESXi.
 {{< /tab >}}
 {{< tab "NFS Datastore Configuration" >}}
 ![NFSDataStoreSettings](/images/vCenterPlugin/NFSDatastoreSettings.png "NFS Options")